 \subsubsection{Implementation of Differential Fault Attack on ACORN}

 The detailed attack process of ACORN is defined in Algorithm~\ref{dfa acorn}.
-Initially, two lists $\mathcal{E}$ and $\mathcal{F}$ are defined to store differential equations and identified fault location, respectively.
-The setting of threshold $\mathcal{T}$ in this attack is to determine the minimum number of linear equations in the equation system.
-Through our observation on different settings of threshold, we found that $\mathcal{T}$ of 150 provides an optimal results in state recovery attack.
-Hence, the threshold $\mathcal{T}$ is set to 150.
-Before diving into the attack, the adversary obtains the 152-bit fault-free keystream, $Z=\{z_0,z_1,\cdots,z_{151}\}$ and generate fault-free Algebraic Normal Form (ANF) with respect to the initial state of the cipher.
+Initially, two lists $\mathcal{E}$ and $\mathcal{F}$, are defined to store the differential equations and identified fault locations, respectively.
+The threshold $\mathcal{T}$ determines the minimum number of linear equations required in the system.
+Through our observation of different threshold settings, we found that $\mathcal{T}=150$ provides the best results for the state recovery attack.
+Prior to the attack, the adversary obtains the 152-bit fault-free keystream, $Z=\{z_0,z_1,\cdots,z_{151}\}$ and generates fault-free Algebraic Normal Form (ANF) with respect to the initial state.